 Sweet potatoes are also a good source of folate, which is essential for the development of the neural tube in the baby's brain and spine.

-Side effects of eating sweet potato during pregnancy?
+What are the side effects of eating too much sweet potato in pregnancy?

 There are a few side effects that have been associated with eating sweet potatoes during pregnancy.
 These include an increased risk of gestational diabetes, constipation, and diarrhoea.
 While these side effects are relatively mild and unlikely to cause serious harm to the mother or child, it is important to be aware of them before consuming sweet potatoes during pregnancy.